dherzey/bechdel-movies/README.md

 ```

 ### Workflows
 The Python files under the [etl folder](https://github.com/dherzey/bechdel-movies-project/blob/main/etl) contains the scripts for the whole workflow.
+The following Prefect blocks are necessary to be created:
+- Google Cloud Platform credentials block: this will need a service account key for the project
+- Google Cloud Storage bucket block: this uses info from the credentials block to connect to the bucket
+- Github Repository block: this needs the HTTPS of the Github repo where all the scripts are located.
+The default is set to this repository (https://github.com/dherzey/bechdel-movies-project.git)

-It started with creating all the necessary Prefect blocks and deployments before running the scripts for extraction and loading to GCS and BigQuery.
+Using these blocks, we can create Prefect deployments that will run the workflows for the extraction and loading of data to GCS and BigQuery.
+See more info in the [etl folder](https://github.com/dherzey/bechdel-movies-project/blob/main/etl).

 ## Loading data from source to GCS